 When it comes to learning about Trading and Investment, the internet provides plenty of options.
 Besides, Amazon has millions of books on the topic of ‘Stock Market Trading.’
-However, it’s tough for beginners and intermediate level traders to find good books on Trading and Investment.
+However, it’s tricky for beginners and intermediate-level traders to find good books on Trading and Investment.

 11 - Bonus

 |Also Read: Top 10 Most Influential Books to Change Your Life